lycerius/dcu-weather-project/README.md

 ├── Common/                # Shared models and enums ├── WeatherService/        # ASP.NET Core Web API
-├── WeatherCli/            # .NET CLI for weather queries ├── Dockerfile             # Dockerfile for building the API container
+├── WeatherCli/            # .NET CLI for weather queries ├── WeatherService.Tests/  # Unit tests for API and providers ├── WeatherCli.Tests/      # Unit tests for CLI and auth
+├── Dockerfile             # Dockerfile for building the API container
 ```